node-red/node-red.github.io/_posts/2019-06-27-community-survey.md

 and categories over 2000 written in comments.

 This was a really useful exercise in getting to know our community better.
-The feedback will be invaluable to how we priorities ours plans beyond version 1.0.
+The feedback will be invaluable to how we prioritise ours plans beyond version 1.0.

 Thank you to everyone who participated.